This website publishes administrative rules on their effective dates, as designated by the adopting state agencies, colleges, and

 Rule 3357:15-14-14 | Investigator conflict of interest.

-The college has a responsibility to manage, reduce, or eliminate any actual or potential conflicts of interest that may be presented by a financial interest of a director (or investigator) of a grant-funded project.
-In order to comply with college policy, the grants and development office and advancement, planning and college/community relations division are to refer to the college's investigator conflict of interest document and utilize the investigator significant financial interest and other conflicts of interest disclosure form.
+The college has a responsibility to manage, reduce, or eliminate any actual or potential conflicts of interest that may be presented by a financial interest of a project director (or project investigator) of a grant-funded project.
+In order to comply with college policy, the strategic grants office is to utilize the conficts of interest (grants) disclosure form.

 |